jternesconte/jternesconte/README.md

 # Hi, I'm João Pedro

-- 💻 Full-Stack Developer (Java/Angular)
+- 💻 Full-Stack Developer (Java/NodeJs/Angular)
-- ‍🎓 Degree in progress in Information Systems
+- ‍🎓 Degree in progress in Information Systems (7° Semester)
 - 🌎 Brazilian

 Full Stack developer.
 I currently study Information Systems at UNISUL University.
 My interest in technology began at a young age, always testing new things and learning a lot, which ended up leading to the choice to follow my passion for codes.